darthbhyrava/cookbook/lunch/south_indian.md

 - Add cumin seeds, curry leaves
 - Once it's crackling, add red chilli powder and stir

-- Add tadka to dal and stir
-- Serve with rice or roti
+Add tadka to dal and stir, then serve with rice or roti.

 ***